Moire Pattern Explained and How to Fix It

 Lower the shutter speed: lowering the camera’s shutter speed will help compensate for the low refresh rate of the LED screen, which will reduce the horizontal bar effect.

 Edit the image post-production: Sometimes the moire effect is simply unavoidable.
 Or what if you have a great picture but the screen doesn’t look good?
 Luckily, powerful photo editing software such as Photoshop can do wonders in reducing this effect as well.
+Here’s a great article on how to fix it in post!

 Looking for more information about optimizing your LED viewing experience?
 Follow the Insane Impact blog for the best resources about LED technology.